What is good faith violation? How to avoid it + examples

 So, the question is, how can you avoid a good faith violation?

-When signing up for a brokerage account, it’s also good practice to review the policies that are specific to your brokerage.
-Additionally, in the case your brokerage faces difficulties, the Securities Investor Protection Corporation (SIPC) may protect you from the loss of cash or securities from your brokerage account.
+When signing up for a brokerage account, its also good practice to review the policies that are specific to your brokerage.
+Additionally, if your brokerage faces difficulties, the Securities Investor Protection Corporation (SIPC) may protect you from the loss of cash or securities from your brokerage account.

 A good faith violation is one of many risks that come with day trading or investing in the stock market.
 However, learning how to invest in stocks will help you make thoughtful decisions as an investor.